Finch-API/finch-docs/docs/Development-Guides/Webhooks.md

 Finch uses HMAC-SHA256 webhook verification, The following are steps you can use to verify a webhook using the verification header:

 1. **Extract the signature from the header**.
-The `Webhook-Signature` header consists of a list of signatures (space delimited) to account for secret rotations; there may be multiple signatures present for cases where a secret was rotated.
+The `Finch-Signature` header consists of a list of signatures (space delimited) to account for secret rotations; there may be multiple signatures present for cases where a secret was rotated.
 During the verification process, the signature must match at least one signature in the list to be considered valid.
 ```json
 v1,g0hM9SsE+OTPJTGt/tmIKtSyZlE3uFJELVlNIOLJ1OE= v1,bm9ldHUjKzFob2VudXRob2VodWUzMjRvdWVvdW9ldQo= v2,MzJsNDk4MzI0K2VvdSMjMTEjQEBAQDEyMzMzMzEyMwo=
 ```
 2. **Generate the webhook secret**.
 Using the webhook secret, hash the webhook content in the form `{webhook_id}.{webhook_timestamp}.{body}` where body is the raw body of the request.
 The signature is sensitive to any changes, so even a small change in the body will cause the signature to be completely different.
 This means that you should not change the body in any way before verifying.
-If the signature does not match the value received in the `Webhook-Signature` header, reject the webhook.
+If the signature does not match the value received in the `Finch-Signature` header, reject the webhook.
 <!--
 type: tab
 title: Javascript